joaocunha/vunit/README.md

 - Password saving prompt on desktop;
 - Etc.

-## How to use
+## How to use, in two steps
-1. Add the script to head and instantiate vUnit passing a CSSMap object:
+**First:** add the script to head and instantiate vUnit passing a CSSMap object:
 ```html
 <head>
     <script src="vunit.js"></script>